What you could be doing | Police Constable Degree Apprenticeship

 What may hold you back?

-You cannot apply to become a police officer with us if you:
+You cannot apply to join the frontline if you:

 - Have had an application turned down by a police force in the last three months at any stage of the national process.
-The national process includes CBQ, Online assessment, fitness test and pre-employment checks.
+The national process includes Online Assessment, fitness test and pre-employment checks.

 - Have been or are a member of a group or extreme political organisation such as BNP, National Front or Combat 18 that stirs up racial hatred and violence, a proscribed terrorist organisation/group or a similar organisation.